nbrown02/Capacity-Planning-Feature-Monte-Carlo/README.md

 To better understand how ‘big’ (in terms of child items) your Features/Epics are, as well as how many Features you have capacity for in a given time period (e.g. a quarter).
 In addition to this, you can use it to improve your confidence around delivery dates for Features/Epics.

 ### When would you use it?
 You can use the rightsizing page on a frequent basis (e.g. weekly) for monitoring Feature/Epic size.
-Capacity Planning could be used in the build-up to quarterly planning (or similar type of event if you have it) to understand team capacity) and the Feature Monte Carlo can be used weekly to track progress of Features.
+Capacity Planning could be used in the build-up to quarterly planning (or similar type of event if you have it) to understand team capacity and the Feature Monte Carlo can be used weekly to track progress of Features.

 ### Prerequisites
 * Your team needs to have the following practices in place:
-  - Your team(s) regularly review and move work items (User Stories, PBIs, Features, Epics, etc.) to in progress (when started) and done (once complete)
+  - Your team regularly review and move work items (User Stories, PBIs, Features, Epics, etc.) to in progress (when started) and done (once complete)
-  - Your team(s) regularly monitor the size (in terms of number of child work items) of Features/Epics
+  - Your team regularly monitor the size (in terms of number of child work items) of Features/Epics
   - At all levels you always try to break work down to thin, vertical slices
   - Features/Epics are 'owned' by a single team (i.e. not shared across multiple teams)
 * Download the appropriate template file: